noahehall/multicloud/providers/aws/services/database/neptune.md

 - db cluster parameter groups: apply to every instance in the cluster
 - default parameter & cluster parameter groups
   - every account has them, cant be modified
-- customer paramter and cluster parameter groups
+- customer parameter and cluster parameter groups
   - all Neptune DB parameters are static
   - you must manually reboot each db instance before changes take effect